Why Your Dog Needs Raw Goat Milk

 If you feed kibble, this is why your dog needs raw goat milk…

 Did you know that in the wild, dogs get most of their moisture from their food?
 This is another reason kibble is not the best source of nutrition for our dogs.
-Kibble contains very little, if any moisture.
+Kibble contains very little, if any, moisture.
 This is not good for kidney function.
-Kibble actually pulls water from the body for digestion when it is needed for other basic functions.
+Kibble pulls water from the body for digestion when it is needed for other bodily functions.

 Adding goat milk or bone broth is a great way to add moisture and flavor to your dog’s meals.
 Especially if they don’t drink much water.
-Keeping your dog hydrated ensures the body can function properly.
+Keeping your dog hydrated helps ensure the body functions properly.

-The electrolytes found in raw goat milk help regulate body temperature and maintain hydration in the body.
-This is an added benefit that water does not have.
+The electrolytes in raw goat milk help regulate body temperature and maintain hydration.
+This is an added benefit that water lacks.

 DOSING RAW GOAT MILK FOR DOGS